 Apply directly to the University if you live outside the UK/EU.

-By the time you graduate, you’ll be an independent thinker with the ability to work internationally.
-You’ll also have built up two to three years’ of work experience and you’ll know how to deal with clients and work in a professional manner.
+By the time you graduate from the Photojournalism degree, you’ll be an independent thinker with the ability to work internationally.
+You’ll also have built up two to three years’ of work experience in photography and photojournalism, and you’ll know how to deal with clients and work in a professional manner.

 You could pursue a career as a freelance photojournalist, fashion, sports or music journalist, in marketing, PR and social media.